irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/MandatesApi.md

 <a name="getmandatedatainputfields"></a>
 # **GetMandateDataInputFields**
-> List&lt;MandateDataInputField&gt; GetMandateDataInputFields (GetMandateDataInputFieldsRequest requestParameters)
+> List&lt;MandateDataInputField&gt; GetMandateDataInputFields (GetMandateDataInputFieldsRequestSdk requestParameters)

 Returns document field information for a country mandate, a selected document type, and its version